garfix/nli-go/doc/archive/remarks-2017.md

 ## 2017-02-02

-There are several reasons why quantifier-constructs (exists, numberOf) should not be added to the lexicon:
+There are several reasons why quantifier-constructs (exists, number_of) should not be added to the lexicon:

- * the word itself is not always enough to determine the quantifier ('how many': the combination of these words means 'numberOf').
+ * the word itself is not always enough to determine the quantifier ('how many': the combination of these words means 'number_of').
  * expressions can always give surface expressions another meaning than is apparent from the words. (every now and again, worth every penny)
  * some quantifiers cannot be deduced from the words alone and must be added later on ('not a lot', 'very little (people voted for Hillary)')